NitiKothari03/Task-Manager/README.md

 Note: The default configuration uses a local MongoDB instance.
 4. Start MongoDB Server
 Make sure your MongoDB server is running on localhost:27017.
-You can start it with:
+You can start it with: mongod

-mongod
-Running the Application
+## Running the Application

-1. Start the Backend Server
-Run the following command to start the backend:
+Run the following command to start the application: npm run dev

-node app.js
-The backend server will run on http://localhost:3000.

-2. Open the Frontend
-Open public/index.html in a web browser.

-API Endpoints
+## API Endpoints

 Method	Endpoint	Description
 GET	/api/tasks	Fetch all tasks